Anahkiasen/polyglot/README.md

 Now you can access `/fr` and `/fr/articles`, or `/en` and `/en/articles` – Polyglot will recognize the locale in the URL and automatically set your app in that language.
 There is also a `default` option in the config file, setting that option to a locale like `'default' => 'fr'` will make the root URLs point to that locale.
 So accessing `/articles` without prefixing it with a locale would render the page in french.

+## Views localization

+Views localization work by setting up gettext for you and providing two commands to extract translations from your views to PO files and compile those to MO files.

+This is currently only possible for Twig but will soon for Blade and classic PHP files, and will require the `twig/extensions` package which adds gettext support for Twig.

+To use simply configure your domain in the configuration, then run `php artisan lang:extract`.

 ## Locales helpers